ekang7/InkSmash/README.md

    SECRET_SUPABASE_CONNECTION_STRING="postgresql://postgres:YourDatabasePasswordHere@db.abcdefghijklmnopqrst.supabase.co:5432/postgres"
    ```

 You should not share these keys publicly, especially the `SECRET_SUPABASE_CONNECTION_STRING`.
-Note that this project uses a package from the popular [T3 stack](https://create.t3.gg/) to validate and provide typesafety to environment variables in `env.mjs` (more on this below).
-When using these environment variables in your code, you can import them from `env.mjs`. `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are used in the codebase itself and are thus included in this file. `SECRET_SUPABASE_CONNECTION_STRING` is used only in a helper script in `package.json` and not in the app itself, so it doesn't need to be validated.
+Note that this project uses a package from the popular [T3 stack](https://create.t3.gg/) to validate and provide typesafety to environment variables in `env.cjs` (more on this below).
+When using these environment variables in your code, you can import them from `env.cjs`. `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are used in the codebase itself and are thus included in this file. `SECRET_SUPABASE_CONNECTION_STRING` is used only in a helper script in `package.json` and not in the app itself, so it doesn't need to be validated.

 #### (4) Supabase Database Setup